Weather Thermometers – What They Are And How They Work

 For example, they are often used in critical medical trials or the design of lightweight materials for the aviation and space industry.
 The smallest error in measurement can lead to fatal mistakes and material failure.

 Another attribute that sets them apart from other thermometers is the ability to measure extreme temperatures.
-The different processes they are used in sometimes involve temperatures exceeding 1000° Celsius or dropping to well below freezing point.
+The different processes they are used in sometimes involve temperatures exceeding 1000° Celsius or dropping to well below the freezing point.

 The pyrometer is one such thermometer designed to measure extreme temperatures.
-It is a remote sensing device that measures the amount of thermal radiation of an object to determine its temperature.
+It is a remote sensing device that measures the amount of thermal radiation emitted by an object to determine its temperature.
 Its ability to measure thermal radiation from a distance allows it to calculate extreme temperatures without being anywhere near the object it is measuring.

-Food Thermometers
+7) Food Thermometers

 As you’ve already seen in the previous sections, many different thermometers are used in a variety of fields.
 When it comes to food, it is pretty much the same story.